List of Abbott Elementary characters: Barbara Howard

 During the first season, Barbara reveals that she is wary of new technology and prefers to teach the way she has for her entire career.
 Barbara cheats a new system provided by the school and is forced to come clean for her mistakes of not wanting to use the new program.
 Barbara has a husband named Gerald (portrayed by Richard Brooks) who visits her for lunch on occasion.
 For an open house, her daughter Taylor visits and she is displeased with her career choice.
 Taylor eventually begins dating Gregory.
-She blackmails school board member Delisha Sloss into giving the school a loan, while later pondering retirement while on the school field trip to the zoo during the season finale; after her favorite zoo animal is retired, but ultimately she decides to stay with Abbott.
-In the second season, Barbara is forced to be the middle man in the relationship of Taylor and Gregory and has to be the one to tell him that their relationship is over.
-A former student of Barbara named Draemond Winding visits after an ad orchestrated by him takes a jab at the school, with him later targeting Abbott to become a charter school.
-In the aforementioned ad, all other teachers are portrayed negatively apart from Barbara, whom Draemond wants to recruit for his own school, as gratitude for helping him in times of distress, but Barbara strictly refuses to leave Abbott.
+She blackmails school board member Delisha Sloss into giving the school a loan, while later pondering retirement while on the school field trip to the zoo during the season finale; ultimately she decides to stay with Abbott.

+In the second season, Barbara is forced to be the middleman in the relationship of Taylor and Gregory and has to be the one to tell Gregory that their relationship is over.
+A former student of Barbara named Draemond Winding visits after his charter school attack ad negatively highlights Abbott.
+He later targets Abbott to become a charter school.
+In the aforementioned ad, all teachers are portrayed negatively apart from Barbara, whom Draemond wants to recruit for his own school, as gratitude for helping him in times of distress, but Barbara strictly refuses to leave Abbott.
 Her husband Gerald has a health scare later in the season, as she reveals to Melissa that he was tested for prostate cancer; however she reveals the test came back negative, but it still caused them to worry for his health.
-It is also shown that Barbara has been getting mistreated by her conservative choir group when she wants to sing a solo because they think she is too "modern" for them due to her friendship with the divorcee Melissa & the gay Jacob.
-The third season also shows that in addition to her morally uptight persona, she also has a completely different facet of personality, which is never shown on screen but is referred to as 'Sea Barbara' (in reference to the fact that it appeared when Barbara took a cruise to Jamaica during the summer recess) & Melissa referring to her fond consumption of Chardonnay wine.
-At the end of the fourth season, she briefly substitutes for the music class at Abbott, and in the fifth, takes over full-time.
+It is also shown that Barbara has been getting mistreated by her conservative choir group when she wants to sing a solo because they think she is too "modern" for them due to her friendship with Melissa, a divorcée, and Jacob, who is gay.
+The third season also shows that in addition to her morally uptight persona, she also has a completely different facet of personality, which is never shown on screen but which she refers to as 'Sea Barbara' (referencing its appearance when Barbara took a cruise to Jamaica over the summer).
+At the end of season 4, she briefly substitutes for the music class at Abbott, and in season 5, she takes over full-time.

-A running gag of the show is Barbara confusing the names of Hollywood celebrities, which often ends up in her falsely believing some white celebrities being black.
+A running gag of the show is Barbara confusing the names of Hollywood celebrities, which often ends up in her falsely believing that some white celebrities are black.
 This was reportedly inspired from Barbara's actress Sheryl herself.